oaubert/python-vlc/README.rst

 The bindings use ctypes to directly call the libvlc dynamic lib, and the code is generated from the include files defining the public API.
-The same module is compatible with various versions of libvlc 2.*.
+The same module should be compatible with various versions of libvlc 2.*.
+However, there may be incompatible changes between major versions.
+A 2.2 specific binding is provided.

 License
 -------